NathanielJBrown97/Ramshackle/readme.md

 Jonathan Pincince
 Hannah Naphosaysavath

-## Finding Ramshackle App in the Google playstore(or internal testers only)
+## Finding Ramshackle App in the Google playstore (for internal testers only)
 1. Click this link which will bring you to the webpage for the app on the Google play store: [Google play link](https://play.google.com/store/apps/details?id=edu.uri.nathanieljbro.ramshacklev2&hl=en-US&ah=d7UvsRi6QHpcajvgC8areAW9ZLc)

 If on phone only